kiboschool/course-web-application-development/src/lessons/orms.md

 # ORMs

-Writing raw SQL queries can be tedious and compllicated.
+Writing raw SQL queries can be tedious and complicated.
 This is where ORM (Object-Relational Mapping) comes into play, simplifying database interactions for developers.

 #### Advantages of ORMs over Raw SQL